Gajol/ApplicationArchitecture/ARA.md

 <a name="creating-an-architecture-strategy-guidance"></a>
 # Creating an Architecture Strategy : Guidance

+XXX - This is WEAK - XXX

 The architectural strategy for a program; whether they are renewal efforts (ERP, HR, IM, Collaboration) or greenfield (Case Management) should follow methodologies proven to be successful.

 The guidance below is a summary of __Technology Strategy Patterns__.[^1].
-This guidance is aimed at larger program initiatives that span multiple-years.
-Our past history on programs (operations, collaboration, administrative) show these initiatives span five or more years before a minimal vialbe product (MVP) is in production.
+This guidance is written for architects, product managers, technology managers, and executives to help develop larger application program strategies.
+Our past history on programs (operations, collaboration, administrative) shows we consistently require five or more years before a minimal viable product (MVP) is in production.
+This books provides patterns to drive strategy, similar to how software design patterns like decorator and factory are used in software development.

 <a name="creating-an-architecture-strategy-guidance-apply-patterns-to-formulate-a-strategy"></a>
 ## Apply Patterns to Formulate a Strategy
-  - Context:  Trends, Constraints, Stakeholders
+1. Context:  Trends, Constraints, Stakeholders
-  - Understand:  Research, analyse and understand your stakeholders, the environment and the technology landscape.
+1. Understand:  Research, analyze and understand your stakeholders, the environment and the technology landscape.
-  - Options: Identify options in the products, services and technology roadmaps
+1. Options: Identify options in the products, services and technology roadmaps
-  - Analysis: Analyse options.
+1. Analysis: Analyze options.
-  - Recommendation:  Make recommendation and obtain approval.
+1. Recommendation:  Make recommendation and obtain approval.

 <a name="creating-an-architecture-strategy-guidance-design-thinking"></a>